GregFinger/TD-Curve_Editor/README.md

 If points get too close on the x-axis but are too far away on the y-axis, sometimes the results can be noisy.
 Adjust the point coordinate and slope to solve this.

 ![ui](/Source/img/error.PNG)

+## Future

+Enable tangents to have a negative y slope.

+Be able to save presets and switch between them.